MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsInboundExemptNumberPattern.md

 # Get-CsInboundExemptNumberPattern

 ## SYNOPSIS
-Returns a specific or the list of all number patterns exempt from blocking.
+Returns a specific or the full list of all number patterns exempt from call blocking.

 ## SYNTAX